IlMusu/IlMusuEnchantmentsMod/README.md

 1. Veinminer Enchantment

 ## OVERCHARGED ENCHANTMENT (V)
 The <b><span style="color:purple">Overcharged Enchantment</span></b> makes the chargeable items to be overchargable and perform additional damage.
-Since it is a demonic enchantment, overcharging an item containing this enchantment <b>will damage also the player</b>.
+Since it is a demonic enchantment, overcharging an item containing this enchantment <b>damages also the player</b>: after the item is normally charged, the player starts to take damage every 0.5 seconds and the projectile makes additional damage depending on the total health absorbed by the player.

 <details>
 <summary><b>Details here</b></summary>
-The overcharging logic starts after the item has been fully charged: if the player continues to charge the item, he will start taking a heart of damage every 10 ticks (0.5 seconds).
-The projectile will make additional damage depending on the level of the enchantment and the total damage that the player endured:
+The projectile will make additional damage depending on the level of the enchantment and the health absorbed:

 ```bash
 additional_damage = player_endured_damage*(0.3 + enchantment_level * 0.2)